Types of payments accepted at UW-Madison.

 ePayment (Online Payment)

-Students and Authorized Payers can submit ePayments (eCheck, Credit Card or Foreign Currency) through the Tuition ebill/ePayment site.
+Students and Authorized Payers can submit ePayments (eCheck, Credit Card or Foreign Currency) through the Student Account ebill/ePayment site.

 BadgerPay Payment Plan

-BadgerPay is a convenient method for paying tuition and fees through regularly scheduled installments.
+BadgerPay is a convenient method for paying the student account balance through regularly scheduled installments.

 - Make checks payable to UW-Madison.